lvlivingston/p3-project/README.md

 - [X] AAU, I want the ability to log-out.
 - [X] AAU, I do not want other users to see my activity data.
 - [X] AAU, I want the ability to edit my location.
-- [X] AAU, I want the application to recommend a work-out based on my location's weather each day.
+- [X] AAU, I want the application to recommend a workout based on my location's weather each day.
-- [ ] AAU, I want the ability to log my work-out activity, including: date, type, and detailed notes.
+- [ ] AAU, I want the ability to log my workout activity, including: date, type, and detailed notes.
-- [X] AAU, I want the ability to rate my work-out activity.
+- [X] AAU, I want the ability to rate my workout activity.
-- [X] AAU, I want the ability to update and delete my previously logged work-out activity.
+- [X] AAU, I want the ability to update and delete my previously logged workout activity.
 - [X] AAU, I want the ability to see a community dashboard that posts the activity total for all users.
 - [X] AAU, I want the application to be user-friendly and mobile responsive.